edgexfoundry/edgex-docs/docs_src/microservices/application/AdvancedTopics.md

     - Returns list of strings for the entry who's key matches the passed in `setting` value.
 The Entry is assumed to be a comma separated list of strings.

 #### Structure Custom Configuration

-!!! edgey "EdgeX 2.0"
-    Structure Custom Configuration is new for Edgex 2.0

 The second is the more complex `Structured Custom Configuration` which allows the Application Service to define and watch it's own structured section in the service's configuration file.